-Paperwork reduction information collection requirements contained in this notice are pending emergency approval by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
-3501-3520).
+Paperwork reduction information collection requirements contained in this notice are pending final approval by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
+3501-3520) and have been assigned OMB control number 2502-0619.
 In accordance with the Paperwork Reduction Act, HUD may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection displays a currently valid OMB Control Number.